Scaling to multiple servers

 The Deephaven application layer

-The software installation procedure for each server does not change from that posted in the Deephaven installation guide.
+The software installation procedure for each server is documented in the Deephaven installation guide.
 Once the server is deployed, the network storage should be mounted on all the servers.
-Once this is done, the main configuration of Deephaven must now be managed and the Monit configuration modified to only run processes for each server type.
+Once this is done, the main configuration of Deephaven must now be managed and the dh_monit configuration modified to only run processes for each server type.

 Users and groups

-Deephaven requires three unix users and five unix groups that are created at install time by the iris-config rpm.
+Deephaven requires three unix users and five unix groups that are created at install time by the installer.
+See Appendix B: Users and Groups in the installation guide for details.

 Deephaven server types

-In the server types section we described four server types: Data Import Server, Batch Import Server, Query Server and an Infrastructure Server.
-Each of these server types is defined by the Deephaven processes they run and defined by the hardware resources required for each.
-You can also easily combine server types into a single server to provide both sets of functionality given sufficient hardware resources.
-For instance, it is common to have administrative servers combined with a data import server.
+In the server types section we described four server types: Real-time Data Import Server, Batch Data Import Server, Query Server and Administrative Server.
+Each of these server types is defined by the Deephaven processes they run and the hardware resources required for each.
+You can easily combine server types into a single server to provide multiple sets of functionality, given sufficient hardware resources.
+For instance, it is common to have the administrative server combined with a Data Import Server.

 Example server types and associated resources are outlined below.